 When in Bali, one of the main “attraction” is the food, which is my favorite subject – so let’s get to it!

 There are some popular local foods you must try while in Bali: nasi goreng (fried rice), mie goreng (fried noodles), babi guling (suckling pig), sate (skewered grilled meat) and pepes ikan (fish cooked in banana leaf).
 I absolutely love Balinese food.
 I can honestly say that I have never been disappointed with any local food that I have tried here.

 One location in Sanur where you can get your dose of local eats is the Sindhu Night Market.

-It’s an area where street stands line up to sell anything from fried bananas to freshly grilled seafood.
+It’s an area where food stands line up to sell anything from fried bananas to freshly grilled seafood.
 There’s not much you won’t find here.
 With such a variety of options, it is guaranteed to please everyone from picky eaters to foodies like me.
 You will often see local people eating and shopping here as well, so you know it’s good!

 Located off of the main strip of Sanur – Jalan Danau Tamblingan, Sindhu night market lights up around 6 pm every day until about 10 pm.

 Sanur is located right along the southeast coast of Bali, where fast boats depart for Nusa Lembongan (the gateway to Nusa Ceningan), Nusa Penida, the Gili Islands, and Lombok.